Derivation of the deformed Heisenberg algebra from discrete spacetime

-This deformation of the low energy Heisenberg algebra will occur due to most four dimensional lattice structures.
-Hence, this deformation has been motivated by the general consideration using quantum gravitational phenomenology \cite{Faizal:2014mba, Faizal:2017dlb}.
+where $ K_\mu$ is the four momentum, and $I(\boldsymbol{K})_{\mu\nu}$ is given by $ I(\boldsymbol{K})_{\mu\nu} = \delta_{\mu\nu} + \alpha f(\boldsymbol{K})_{\mu\nu}. $ Here, $f(\boldsymbol{K})_{\mu\nu}$ is a suitable tensorial function formed from the four momentum $ {K}_\mu$, such that it respects the symmetries of the Planck scale lattice structure produced by quantum gravity.
+For example, if we consider dynamical triangulation or quantum graphity with honeycomb lattice, and neglect the temporal deformation of $(2+1)$ dimensions gravity, then this tensorial function in Eq. (\ref{m}) resembles the tensorial function of Eq. (\ref{l}), with the parameter $\alpha$ being of order of Planck length.
+Now for quantum graphity with four dimensional covariant honeycomb lattice and dynamical triangulation in four dimensions, we would expect a deformation in Eq. (\ref{m}), which would break the Lorentz symmetry, like the breaking of isotropy of space by the deformation produced by third order correction in Eq. (\ref{l}).
+In the limit, higher order correction terms, like the trigonal warping terms, are neglected, and only the next-to-nearest hopping is considered, the tensorial function $f(\boldsymbol{K})_{\mu\nu}$ can be expressed as $ f(\boldsymbol{K})_{\mu\nu} = \left( {K} \delta_{\mu\nu} + \frac{ {K}_{\mu} \ {K}_{\nu} }{ {K}}\right). $ This deformation of the low energy Heisenberg algebra will occur due to most four dimensional lattice structures.
+Hence, this deformation has been motivated by the general consideration using quantum gravitational phenomenology \cite{Faizal2016, Faizal2017}.
 However, the deformation produced by higher order correction terms, will depend on the symmetry of the underlying theory.
 It is possible to study different deformations of the covariant Heisenberg algebra, which can correspond to low energy limits of different quantum theories of gravity.
 Here, it is important to note that any symmetry like Lorentz symmetry will break due to higher order Planckian lattice corrections, and these symmetries will be restored if these higher order Planckian lattice corrections are neglected.
 As these corrections become important near Planck energy, at low energies comparable to Planck energy, when we neglect all higher order corrections, we obtain the original covariant Heisenberg algebra.
-Such breaking of Lorentz symmetry due to quantum gravitational effects have already been studied in quantum gravity phenomenological \cite{ Delhom:2022xfo, Gubitosi:2010dj, Jacob:2010vr, Ding:2019mal}.
-Here, we have investigated the reason for such breaking using a four dimensional Euclidean Planckian lattice.
+Such breaking of Lorentz symmetry due to quantum gravitational effects have already been studied in quantum gravity phenomenology \cite{Delhom2022,Gubitosi2010,Jacob2010,Ding2020}.
+Here, we have investigated the reason for such breaking using a four dimensional Euclidean Planckian lattice.\\